 The latest texts written and translated into Modern Indo-European have been published in A Grammar of Modern Indo-European, Third Edition.

-Some translations were originally published independently, but are now included in the Grammar with revisions.
+Some translations were originally published independently, but are now included in the Grammar, with updated revisions.

 The New Testament in Proto-Indo-European